telerik/ajax-docs/controls/calendar/templates/day-templates.md

-**RadCalendar** allows you to define a collection of dynamic templates that customize the presentation of calendar days on a "per day" basis.
+The [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) allows you to define a collection of dynamic templates that customize the presentation of calendar days on a "per day" basis.
 The templates can contain regular HTML and are particularly useful if you want to implement a scheduler-like interface with extra information, such as images illustrating events, links to additional sources, etc.
 ![Templated RadCalendar](images/calendar_SpecialDayTemplates.png)

 The following steps describe how to implement Day Templates: